jpverkamp/blog/content/programming/advent-of-code/2022/2022-12-08-treetopinator.md

 Why yes.
 That is the {{<wikipedia kanji>}} for tree. :smile: I used 一 'one' mostly to contrast with it.

+## Part 2

-#### **Part 2:** For each number, calculate the distance in each cardinal direction up to and including the first number equal to or larger.
+> For each number, calculate the distance in each cardinal direction up to and including the first number equal to or larger.
 Multiply these numbers together.
 Find the largest such product.

 Unfortunately, I won't be able really use the same function again.
 I could probably modify part 1 to be compatible with what I need for part 2, but ...
 I'm not going to.